-I stopped buying store-bought spice mixes a long time ago for these reasons: I seemed to always forget to pick up the right seasoning at the grocery store, and then I realized how easy it is to make my own mixes at home, and I once read the list of ingredients on a store-bought packet and couldn’t understand why do they add so many chemicals in there!
+I stopped buying store-bought spice mixes a long time ago for these reasons: I always forgot to pick up the right seasoning at the grocery store, and then I realized how easy it is to make my seasoning blends at home.
+I once read the list of ingredients on a store-bought packet and couldn’t understand why they added so many extra ingredients that I could not pronounce!

-So I started making my own spice blends.
-Sometimes I toast the spices and grind them using a pestle and mortar, but for this fajita seasoning recipe, I will just show you the right ratios to make a jar of a great tasting fajita seasoning the easiest way possible.
+So, I started making my own spice blends.
+Sometimes, I toast the spices and grind them using a pestle and mortar, but this fajita seasoning recipe is even simpler.
+I will provide you with the right ratios to make a jar of homemade and great-tasting fajita seasoning in the easiest way possible.

 How to Make Fajita Seasoning

-You will need a few basic ingredients, and I added some extras that are completely optional but add a lot of the flavor.
+You will need a few basic ingredients, and I added some completely optional extras, that add a lot of flavor to the seasoning.

 - Paprika (smoked or not)